c3lang/c3-web/docs/implementation-details/specification.md

 Layout attributes (`@align`, `@packed`, `@compact`, `@nopadding`) control storage representation.
 See *Attributes*.

+#### Flexible array member

+The last field of a struct may be declared as an array with no specified length, of the form `Ty[]`.
+Such a field is a *flexible array member*: it contributes no size to the struct itself (the struct's size is that of the preceding fields plus any required tail padding for alignment), but the storage of an instance may extend past the struct's declared size to hold elements of the array.
+The number of elements is determined by the size of the allocation rather than by the type.

+A struct containing a flexible array member may not be embedded as a field of another struct, used as an element of an array, or copied by value; a value of such a struct is meaningful only through a pointer to underlying storage of sufficient size.

 ### Union types

 A union type is declared like a struct, but its fields share storage: